vStone/puppetng-vagrant/README.md

 ## PuppetNG Bootstrapping

+### Goals

-TODO: Document what we want to do :)
+TODO: Document what we want to achieve.

+### Vagrant

+TODO: Explain how the Vagrantfile and setup is.

 ## TODO